Samuel Edmund Sewall: Fugitive slave cases

 In 1851, the Boston Vigilance Committee hired Sewall to help with the case of Shadrach Minkins.
 Together with Ellis Gray Loring, Robert Morris, and Richard Henry Dana Jr., Sewall filed a petition for writ of habeas corpus calling for Minkins's release from police custody.
 When the petition was denied, members of the Boston Vigilance Committee rescued Minkins, who escaped to Canada with help from the Underground Railroad.
-That same year, Sewall teamed with Wendell Phillips to defend Thomas Sims, a refugee from Savannah, Georgia.
+That same year, Sewall was one of the defense counsel (along with Robert Rantoul Jr. and Charles Greely Loring) of Thomas Sims, a fugitive slave from Savannah, Georgia.
 It was the first case to challenge the Fugitive Slave Law of 1850.
-Despite concerted efforts by Sewall and Phillips, a federal commissioner upheld the law's constitutionality, and Sims was sent back to Georgia.
+Despite concerted efforts by the defense, a federal commissioner upheld the law's constitutionality, and Sims was sent back to Georgia.

 Following the arrest of Anthony Burns in 1854, Sewall chaired a "Burns meeting" at Faneuil Hall.
 During the meeting, a small band of abolitionists led by Thomas Wentworth Higginson broke down the courthouse door with a battering ram in an attempt to free Burns.
 The plan was for hundreds of abolitionists to leave the meeting at the appointed time and help Higginson, but there was a delay of some kind, and by the time they arrived, Higginson and his cohorts had been scattered by the police.

 Sewall was not directly involved in the trial of John Brown, but afterwards he and John Albion Andrew prepared an argument in his defense to be used on appeal.
 The Virginia Supreme Court refused to give them a hearing.
 Sewall also raised funds for Brown's family.
 The following year, Sewall and Andrew worked together again in defense of Thaddeus Hyatt, an associate of Brown's.
-Hyatt was summoned before the U.S. Senate to testify about his dealings with Brown, and was jailed when he refused to testify.
+Hyatt was summoned before the U.S. Senate to testify about his dealings with Brown and was jailed when he refused to testify.
 Despite the efforts of Sewall and Andrew to get him released, he remained in jail for three months.